STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

        factory.
    * * ``hpx.components.<component_instance_name>.enabled``
      * This setting explicitly enables or disables the component.
-This is an optional property, |hpx| assumed that the component is enabled if it is not defined.
+This is an optional property. |Hpx| assumes that the component is enabled if it is not defined.

 The value for ``<component_instance_name>`` is usually the same as for the corresponding ``name`` property.
-However generally it can be defined to any arbitrary instance name.
+However, generally it can be defined to any arbitrary instance name.
 It is used to distinguish between different ini sections, one for each component.